Installing Git on Debian

 1. Install Git on Debian

-To install Git in Debian you need to update the apt package manager index then you will install it in Ubuntu.
+To install Git in Debian you need to update the apt package manager index then you will install it in Debian.
 After that, you will confirm installation.

 To update apt package manager index type following in the terminal